syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 And when you return to the operator logs now you should see a log line instead of noisy error stack traces.

-🔥 Deleting from Kuberentes to match requested state
+🔥 Deleting from Kubernetes to match requested state
 ==============

 Catching the desire to delete is not enough.
 You must also complete the reconcilation by actually deleting any created resource.